GenerallyHelpfulSoftware/SVGgh/README.md

 * Go through the standard procedures for updating your Xcode workspace via CocoaPods. ````pod update````, ````pod install````, etc.

-#### If you arefamiliar with using Carthage and usin it in your project
+#### If you are familiar with using Carthage and usin it in your project
 * Insert **GenerallyHelpfulSoftware/SVGgh** to your Cartfile
 * Execute `carthage update` command
 * Drag the framework into your own Xcode project